moves-rwth/nitwit-validator/README.md

  - REQUIRE_MATCHING_ORIGINFILENAME (default off) - matches edges also depending on the "originfilename" argument
  - ENABLE_TRANSITION_LIMIT (default on) - stops NITWIT after a certain limit of unsuccessful edge transitions is made
  - STOP_IN_SINK (default off) - terminate the validation once the sink state is reached
  - USE_BASIC_CONST (default off) - enable parsing of const keyword (not full C semantics supported), otherwise ignore
+ - STRICT_VALIDATION - disallows traces not accepted by the witness automaton

 ## Building & Usage
   For building NITWIT, we require support for compiling 32bit applications on 64bit systems, so packages like `gcc-multilib` and `g++-multilib` are necessary.